ACCESS-NRI/cosima-hackathon-2025-fork-and-pr/README.md

 For repositories you do have write access to (if you don't know what that means don't worry!), the process is very similar, except you won't need to create a fork.

 For each section, just follow the link, and the instructions will walk you through each step.
 Each section has a link to the next section at the bottom, so you can easily navigate through the process.

+[^1]: Technically, repositories for which you don't have write access, although in practice these generally overlap.
 ___

 # Forking the repository